All students must meet the Requirements for the Master's Degree

 The objective of this program is to provide students both a theoretical and practical knowledge of fundamental biochemical concepts while preparing students for careers in research (academic or industrial) or increasing their competitiveness for additional graduate degrees.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science

 An acceptable undergraduate major in biochemistry, biology, chemistry, or a related field.
 Satisfactory scores on the general (aptitude) Graduate Record Examination must be presented.
 Subject GRE not required, but helpful.
-In addition: year-long courses in organic chemistry, physical chemistry, and physics (equivalent to CHEM 141/CHEM 142 or CHEM 143; CHEM 144, CHEM 162 or CHEM 165 and PHYS 051/PHYS 152); quantitative chemistry; mathematics preferably through differential and integral calculus; a year-long course in a biological science.
-If a physical chemistry course has not been taken previously, a student must take Physical Chemistry (CHEM 162 or CHEM 165) in their first year (for which they do not receive credit toward the M.S. degree).
+In addition: year-long courses in organic chemistry, physical chemistry, and physics (equivalent to CHEM 141/CHEM 142 or CHEM 143; CHEM 144, CHEM 165 and PHYS 051/PHYS 152); quantitative chemistry; mathematics preferably through differential and integral calculus; a year-long course in a biological science.
+If a physical chemistry course has not been taken previously, a student must take Physical Chemistry (CHEM 165) in their first year (for which they do not receive credit toward the M.S. degree).

 Minimum Degree Requirements